medplum/medplum/examples/medplum-chart-demo/README.md

     - Vitals

 2. Tasks
   The center panel shows list of the Task resource with a different focus resource.
-See our [Tasks Guide](https://www.medplum.com/docs/careplans/tasks) for more details
+See our [Tasks Guide](https://www.medplum.com/docs/careplans/tasks) for more details.
     - Each focus is interactive to either review or fill out
     - This example project demonstrates interactions of the following resources:
       - Questionnaire